 Did you live, work, or attend school in Lower Manhattan at the time of the September 11 terrorist attacks or any time in the eight months following the attacks?
 Have you been diagnosed with cancer or a chronic respiratory illness?

 You may be eligible to benefit from the September 11 Victim Compensation Fund.

 Call Eisbrouch Marsh, LLC today at 212-643-0044 to discuss your case with an experienced lawyer and find out if you qualify for compensation.

 Our team of experienced personal injury attorneys offers free consultations for prospective Victim Compensation Fund claimants, and do not collect any fees until clients secure a settlement from the Victim Compensation Fund.

 The Exposure Zone

 The “exposure zone” is defined as the area of lower Manhattan south of Canal Street/East Broadway/Clinton Street.

-If you were a responder or survivor in this area on 9/11 or the months following (anytime through July 21, 2002), you may be entitled to compensation for cancer or respiratory illnesses that developed after that time.
+If you were a first responder or survivor in this area on 9/11 or the months following (anytime through May 30, 2002), you may be entitled to compensation for cancer or respiratory illnesses that developed after that time.
+Potentially eligible parties include: